 Batteries require special handling for proper disposal due to their hazardous materials.
 To safely and eco-friendly dispose of these items, use battery recycling programs.

 Today, different communities have designated places to drop off batteries for collection and proper processing.
-These locations are specialized, unlike the usual curbside pick-up system.
+Unlike the usual curbside pickup system, these locations are specialized.

 Electronics